codegauravg/DynamicTable/API Services Specifications.md

 #API SERVICE LINKS DETAILS

-Below is the list of all services provided by th SchedulerAMa RESTfull API with all the required specifications for that service
+Below is the list of all services provided by the SchedulerAMa RESTfull API with all the required specifications for that service

 LINK	                                            METHOD	    CONSUMES	        PRODUCES	        DESCPRITION